cartland/teleserver/README.md

 To install go-bindata, run `go get github.com/jteeuwen/go-bindata/...`

-### Tips and tricks
-1. Check out /debug.html for a table of all message types as they come in.
-2. Similarly, /dump.html will spit out each message recieved from the server.
-3. If using SocketCAN, /sendcan.html allows you to send messages one at a time.
-4. `go test github.com/calsol/teleserver/...` helps verify code correctness.

 ### Flags
 * `-port`: Port for the webserver.
 Default is 8080.
 * `-serial`: Port for the serial uart connection.